 - Clear your corners

 Make sure that the corners of your home are clean.
 It will allow the pest control technicians to quickly and easily get into the corners of where pests usually manifest.
-Consider removing your furniture and appliances because if it gets in the way during the treatment, the pests will shield from chemical spills and sprays, which will defeat the treatment’s purpose.
+Consider removing your furniture and appliances because if it gets in the way during the treatment, the pests will shield you from chemical spills and sprays, which will defeat the treatment’s purpose.
 So make sure the corners of your house are both clear and clutter-free.

 - Mop your floors